nanoframework/Samples/samples/Bluetooth/README.md

 * [Central Data Collect sample](Central2)

-Sample will scan for devices with a name starting with "Sample" and connect to all found devices.
+Sample will scan for devices with the service UUID used in the BluetoothLESample3 sample and connect to all found devices.
 It will then read and set-up notifications for changes in Environmental Service temperatures.

 The [Bluetooth Low energy sample 3](BluetoothLESample3) was changed to provide notifications of temperture changes.